credativ/plutono/docs/sources/datasources/cloudwatch.md

 ## Using JSON format template variables

-Some queries accept filters in JSON format and Grafana supports the conversion of template variables to JSON.
+Some queries accept filters in JSON format and Plutono supports the conversion of template variables to JSON.

 If `env = 'production', 'staging'`, following query will return ARNs of EC2 instances which `Environment` tag is `production` or `staging`.